freeCodeCamp/devdocs/docs/scraper-reference.md

 HTML filters are executed first and manipulate a parsed version of the document (a [Nokogiri](http://nokogiri.org/Nokogiri/XML/Node.html) node object), whereas text filters manipulate the document as a string.
 This separation avoids parsing the document multiple times.

 Filter stacks are like sorted sets.
-They can modified using the following methods:
+They can be modified using the following methods:

 ```ruby
 push(*names)                 # append one or more filters at the end